Tuesday, November 23, 2021

 To echo the sentiment of the Fastly article, as long as everyone keeps up their end of the bargain with maintenance, there isn't a whole lot that can go wrong.
 It's just an impractical task to herd all of those cats; that's the reality.

 What, then, is there to do about standard libraries?
 Hopefully as little as possible!
-Considering the likelihood of getting a design or public interface wrong, and the resistance to change with strong stability guarantees, it is in everyone's best interest that standards libraries be as small and self-contained as reasonably possible.
+Considering the likelihood of getting a design or public interface wrong, and the resistance to change with strong stability guarantees, it is in everyone's best interest that standard libraries be as small and self-contained as reasonably possible.
 Even some primitive types that are useful in general may be better off in a library that can freely be updated (in breaking fasion) by end users.
 Yes, I'm thinking of strings in C, again; but I'm also thinking about mutex poisoning in Rust; I'm thinking about Python's multiple XML interfaces and its asyncio module that is arguably poorly designed compared to curio and trio; I'm thinking about Go officially supporting largely irrelevant and insecure ciphers like RC4, DES, and MD5 (honorable mention to both pseudorandom number packages, because that's never going to confuse anyone).

 Maybe it's better to not include everything in the standard library.
-We just end up hearing recommendations over an over about how you shouldn't use this feature or that function because it's unsafe/insecure/deprecated/there's a better alternative.
+We just end up hearing recommendations over and over about how you shouldn't use this feature or that function because it's unsafe/insecure/deprecated/there's a better alternative.
 Starting with a very small surface area seems like the right way to go.
 This is not a proposal to start small and grow gradually, though!
 I don't think a standard library should grow much, if at all.

 Think about it this way: Something like JSON might seem like an obvious choice for inclusion now, but in 40 years, is anyone honestly still going to use JSON?
 I mean, ok, fine.
 People are still using COBOL.
 But my point is that 80% of all developers are not COBOL devs.
 In four decades, sure there will be some JSON stragglers just like there are some COBOL stragglers today, but I can't believe that it will remain popular considering how bad it is for so many reasons.
 (Let's face it!
 The only reason protobuf or something else hasn't entirely supplanted JSON is because web browsers have ossified their serialization format.)
 JSON will very probably end up like null-terminate strings; the bane of some seasoned developer's existence.
 They both seem just so innocent, don't they?